cosmicvarta/cosmicvarta.github.io/_pages/writers.md

 ---
 ---

-#### Volunteer for us.
+#### Do you want to contribute in any other way?.

-If you are passionate about science communication, but want to contribute in any other way, we may consider your request for voluntering options as well.
-We are seeking volunteers for maintaining our web page as well as other activities related to this portal.
-Do get in touch if you are interested in volunteering for us.
+If you are passionate about science communication, but want to contribute in any other way, we can consider your request for this option as well.
+We are seeking people who can help in maintaining our web page as well as other activities related to the handling of articles on this portal.
+Do get in touch if you are interested in contributing!!!

 You may use the [contact](/contact) section or the email below for any queries/comments related to submission of articles or any other queries.